eosnetworkfoundation/docs/docs/01_overview/03_technical_features.md

 ## Efficient energy consumption

 With `DPOS` as the consensus mechanism, Antelope consumes much less energy to validate transactions and secure a blockchain compared to other consensus algorithms.

+## What's Next?

+- [Get Started](../02_getting-started/index.md): Learn how to develop on an Antelope blockchain
+- [Protocol](../04_protocol/index.md): Understand the protocols that makes up an Antelope blockchain
+- [Get Involved](../get-involved/index.md): Learn how to get involved and contribute to the Antelope ecosystem.